alexhagen/ah_fem/README.md

 ### Geometry Input

-One of the biggest struggles in quick turnaround finite element modeling is the geometry itself.
+~~One of the biggest struggles in quick turnaround finite element modeling is the geometry itself.
 Notable examples of difficult to use CAD interfaces within commercial FEM/other physics based modeling packages are COMSOL, and MCNP.
 To counteract this, I am going to use two open-source and ASCII formats.
 For 2-d geometry, `.svg` files will be used.
 These files will be stripped down to only lines and fills, which will define where the solid and boundaries are.
 For 3-d geometry, `.x3d` files will be used.
-These two file formats also make it especially easy to visualize the input (and, I guess, later, the output).
+These two file formats also make it especially easy to visualize the input (and, I guess, later, the output).~~

-From the input of the svg or x3d file, a [`MeshPy`](http://documen.tician.de/meshpy/) compatible python file is created (similar to `tests/brick.py`), and [`MeshPy`](http://documen.tician.de/meshpy/) is used to do the meshing.
+~~From the input of the svg or x3d file, a [`MeshPy`](http://documen.tician.de/meshpy/) compatible python file is created (similar to `tests/brick.py`), and [`MeshPy`](http://documen.tician.de/meshpy/) is used to do the meshing.~~

+Look into wrapping gmsh.

 ## 2. Capabilities